johnApale/AiGroupChat/tests/AiGroupChat.IntegrationTests/README.md

 ### Tests are slow

 Testcontainers reuses containers when possible.
 First run downloads the PostgreSQL image (~200MB), subsequent runs are faster.

+### SignalR tests timeout

+- Ensure Docker is running (database needed)
+- Check if the event is actually being broadcast by the service
+- Verify the correct SignalR group was joined before expecting events

 ## Coverage